 Is gambling promotion a valid role of government (Rom 13:1-6)?
 Societal impact negative (vice; criminal activity; impact on families/lives; addictive).
 Encourages greed not contentment/responsibility (1 Tim 6:6; Prov 13:4).
 Promotes chasing of fantasies (Prov 12:11).
 Doesn’t promote responsible Indian self-sufficiency (Prov 28:6), only dependence on destructive means; nothing of value produced; used by other interests as conduits (Jer 17:11).
 Very bad precedent for casinos to be located virtually anywhere

 ELECTION FORUM VOTER GUIDE - State Proposition Recommendations for the Nov 4, 2014 CA General Election

 Election Forum: Proposition 1.
 Water Quality, Supply, and Infrastructure Improvement Act of 2014 — State of California (Bond Measure – Majority Approval Required) Should the state sell $7.1 billion in additional general obligation bonds–as well as redirect $425 million in unsold general obligation bonds that were previously approved by voters for resource-related uses–to fund various water-related programs? – NO

 Election Forum: Proposition 2.
 State Budget.
-Budget Stabilization Account — State of California (Legislative Constitutional Amendment – Majority Approval Required) Should the State Constitution be amended to change how the state pays down debt and saves money in reserves? – YES
+Budget Stabilization Account — State of California (Legislative Constitutional Amendment – Majority Approval Required) Should the State Constitution be amended to change how the state pays down debt and saves money in reserves? – NO

 Election Forum: Proposition 45.
 Healthcare Insurance.
 Rate Changes — State of California (Initiative Statute – Majority Approval Required) Should changes in some health insurance rates require the Insurance Commissioner’s approval before going into effect? – NO